fdb/slarg-website/people/ruth-razan-loos.md

   multiple canons, stories, languages, scripts, and solidarity.
-She teaches on the socio-political aspects of our multilingual world and how artists and designers navigate multiscript realities; and is preparing a course on Islamic Ways of Knowing and Aesthetic Practices.
+She teaches on the socio-political aspects of our multilingual world and how artists and designers navigate multiscript realities; and is preparing a course on Islamic Knowledges and Aesthetic Practices.

-  S﻿he is interested in supervising PhD in the arts projects related to the Arabic script / the role of art in Islamic ways of knowing / sustainability and social justice from the Islamic perspective.
+  S﻿he is interested in supervising PhD in the arts projects related to the Arabic script intertwined with Islam / the role of art in Islamic ways of knowing / sustainability and social justice from the Islamic perspective.
 staff_flag: "false"
 image_researcher:
   - https://ucarecdn.com/35ec83ac-5f39-4eb6-be8a-5ed6a07cd490/